 Damaging school property is another form of criminal mischief.
 The city owns the textbooks, lockers, desks, and fixtures that are used in public schools.
 Because of this, individuals who are found intentionally damaging toilets, sinks, water fountains, textbooks, computers, or gym equipment can formally be charged with criminal mischief.
 You may see these as harmless pranks that occur regularly amongst children, but depending on the severity of the damage, young students can find themselves in serious legal trouble as a result of this.

 The Texas Penal Code outlines the different classifications of criminal mischief and their accompanying penalties.

-Third degree felony criminal mischief occurs when an individual causes between $20,000 and $100,000 of pecuniary loss, or uses a weapon to cause the death of a horse, bison, or cattle.
+Third-degree felony criminal mischief occurs when an individual causes between $20,000 and $100,000 of pecuniary loss or uses a weapon to cause the death of a horse, bison, or cattle.
 This crime carries a possible punishment of up to 10 years in prison in addition to a possible fine of up to $10,000.
-This crime can be upgraded to a second degree felony if the pecuniary loss is between $100,000 and $200,000; if this happens, the individual’s maximum prison sentence will increase to 20 years.
-If the pecuniary loss exceeds $200,000, the individual’s charges will be upgraded to first-degree felony criminal mischief, punishable by life imprisonment and a possible fine up to $10,000.
+This crime can be upgraded to a second-degree felony if the pecuniary loss is between $100,000 and $200,000; if this happens, the individual’s maximum prison sentence will increase to 20 years.
+If the pecuniary loss exceeds $200,000, the individual’s charges will be upgraded to first-degree felony criminal mischief, punishable by life imprisonment and a possible fine of up to $10,000.